Dannyxie/Note/Note of Prossessional JavaScript for Web Developers.md

 create private variables in objects:

-- Even though JavaScript doesn’t have a formal concept of private object properties, closures can be used to implement public methods that have access to variables defi ned within the containing scope.
+- Even though JavaScript doesnâ€™t have a formal concept of private object properties, closures can be used to implement public methods that have access to variables defi ned within the containing scope.
 - Public methods that have access to private variables are called privileged methods.
 - Privileged methods can be implemented on custom types using the  constructor or prototype patterns and on singletons by using the module or module-augmentation patterns.